eisenbahnman/bike-jncustom-extensions/README.md

 - The filter attribute is `bt-filter` (legacy `data-bt-filter` mirrored for compatibility)
 - Computed tags are stored per row in `bt-tags` (legacy `data-bt-tags` mirrored)

-## Known limitation
+## Known limitations

 - Tags do not appear automatically in the sidebar on window open.
-Use the command “BikeTags: Rebuild Sidebar” to populate the list (it will then update as you apply tags while navigating rows).
+Use the command “BikeTags: Rebuild Sidebar” to populate the list.
+You have to run this command anytime you add new tags and want to access them from the sidebar.
+- Although it supports `.bikemd` files, you may find your markdown files more polluted with extra data, especially if you use tags heavily (good news is that this is always at the end of the line).

 ## Performance